earthlab/hub-ops/CONTRIBUTING.rst

 Now you can make your changes locally.

-There are two protected branches in this repo - `master` and `staging`.
-Travis runs on both branches, and both branches are deployed to the same Google Cloud cluster.
+There are two protected branches in this repo - `main` and `staging`.
+GitHub Actions run on both branches, and both branches are deployed to the same Google Cloud cluster.

-If you are proposing changes that affect deployment (e.g. changing `.travis.yml` or `deploy.py`) make and test those changes on the `staging` branch before creating a feature branch from `master`.
+If you are proposing changes that affect deployment (e.g. changing Actions or `deploy.py`) make and test those changes on the `staging` branch before creating a feature branch from `main`.
 See the `operations guide <https://earthlab-hub-ops.readthedocs.io/en/latest/daily-operations/index.html>`_ for details.

 5. Build the Docs Locally
 -------------------------